 The Kanchi Kamakoti Peetam is a monastic institution for the Hindu community located in one of the Pancha Bhuta Sthalas, the city of Kanchipuram.
 The Pancha Bhuta Sthalas represent five materials essential for our existence, namely - Earth, Sky, Water, Fire and Air.
 Out of these, Kanchipuram represents Earth, Chidambaram represents Sky, Thiruvanaikoil represents Water, Thiruvannamalai represents Fire and Kalahasti represents Air.

 Thennangur Panduranga Temple is located in the Thennangur village in the district of Tiruvannamalai in Kanchipuram.
 The town is also known as the birthplace of Goddess Meenakshi.
 Thennangur Panduranga Temple is dedicated to Panduranga and his consort Rukmayee.
-It attracts tourists from all over the world for its religious importance, its unique architecture and the divine idols of Lord Panduranga and Rukmayee.
 The main idol of the temple was installed by Swami Haridas Giri which he had brought along with him from Pandharpur about 500 years ago.

 The Prasanna Venkatesa Perumal temple is a place of worship dedicated to Lord Venkateswara located in the district of Kanchipuram.
 This resplendent temple has a unique idol of Lord Venkateswara which is seen standing on a shivalinga.
 This kind of a representation is not seen anywhere else in the world, and it signifies that Lord Venkateswara/Perumal and Lord Shiva are equal and that they teach us the same beliefs and way of life in different forms.
 It is believed that the deity is highly powerful and grants every wish that is sincerely asked.